tmirkovic/node-finereact/README.md

    password: "password"
 });
 ```
-After initialization you can run commands that interact with the finereact API
+After initialization you can run commands that interact with the Fineract API

 ```js
 finereact.clients.find({}).then((response) => {